netdata/netdata/health/REFERENCE.md

 - `on`: Which chart the entity listens to.

-- `lookup`: Which metrics the alarm monitors, the duration of time to monitor, and how to process the metrics into a usable format.
+- `lookup`: Which metrics the alert monitors, the duration of time to monitor, and how to process the metrics into a usable format.
   - `average`: Calculate the average of all the metrics collected.
   - `-1m`: Use metrics from 1 minute ago until now to calculate that average.